srph/react-notification/readme.md

 #### Pros
 - **Pick this up** if you're building a notification from scratch.
 - **Pick this up** if you want maximum customizability.
-- **Pick this up** if you want a small implementation.
+- **Pick this up** if you want a small implementation ([68 LOC](https://github.com/srph/react-notification/blob/master/src/index.js)).

 Being flexible means that you will spend time setting things up by yourself.
-Although, this library makes it painless.
+Although, this library makes it painless ✨.

 #### Cons
 - **Pick something else** if you want styling out of the box.